vincent-pli/mcphost/README.md

 ## Usage 🚀

 MCPHost is a CLI tool that allows you to interact with various AI models through a unified interface.
-It supports various tools through MCP servers and provides streaming responses.
+It supports various tools through MCP servers.

 ### Available Models
 Models can be specified using the `--model` (`-m`) flag: